nshenry03/terragrunt-live/README.md

 # Terragrunt POC

-POC to demonstrate using Terragrunt.
+POC to demonstrate using Terragrunt with [Terraform Cloud].

 Be sure to read through [the Terragrunt documentation on DRY Architectures](https://terragrunt.gruntwork.io/docs/features/keep-your-terragrunt-architecture-dry/)